 uPortal is an open source project used by many institutions to deliver personalized views to students, faculty, and staff with links out to supporting services.
-This article will tell you about the Log4j issue that hit the IT industry in late 2021 and how to replace Log4j with the more secure logging library, SLF4J.
+This article will tell you about the Log4j issue that hit the IT industry in late 2021 and how to change Log4j to SLF4j, a more secure logging library.

 History